 FIRST FINANCE COMPANY (FIRST) is an authorized financial services provider duly licensed by the Central Bank of Swaziland.
 FIRST FINANCE offers general purpose credit to salaried employees of the civil service, parastatals and other selected private organizations.
 Beyond just offering credit, FIRST FINANCE also offers financial planning and debt counseling to its borrowers and the main motivation behind this initiative being to practice responsible and credible lending to loan beneficiaries guarding against over indebtedness.
-MEDIA RELEASEFAQ’sWHAT’s NEWCONTACT USLOGINOUR SERVICESABOUT USHOMEPHOTO GALLERYFAQ’sWHAT’s NEWCONTACT USLOGIN“YOUR PRIORITY IS OUR UTMOST PRIORITY”
+MEDIA RELEASEFAQ’sWHAT’s NEWCONTACT USLOGINOUR SERVICESABOUT USHOMEPHOTO GALLERYFAQ’sWHAT’s NEWCONTACT USLOGIN“YOUR FIRST CHOICE LENDER”